anu-bazar/anu-bazar/README.md

-### Hi there!✨
+### Hi there!✨ My name is Anu.👩‍💻

 ---

-My name is Anu.👩‍💻 Nice to meet you!
+Welcome to my Github page!

 #### Here's what I know so far⭐:
 * **Front-End**: HTML5, CSS3, JavaScript